 Information about kanna plants indicates it is a low-growing shrub related to the ice plant.
 Attractive flowers vary in color from white to yellow and occasionally pale orange or pink.
 Blooms of the Sceletium tortuosum plant are spiky and appear similar to blooms of the spider mum.

 Growing Kanna Plants

 Seeds for this plant are readily available online.
 If you are able to acquire already sprouted seedlings, the growth process will move along more quickly.
 Seeds may take several weeks to a few months to germinate.
 Be patient.

-Plant seeds into a sandy cactus type mix.
-Press seeds into moistened sand, cover and place in a warm, brightly lit spot.
+Plant seeds into a sandy cactus-type mix.
+Press seeds into moistened sand, cover, and place in a warm, brightly lit spot.
 Keep the soil moist.

 How to Care for Kanna Plant Seedlings

-Once seeds have sprouted and have two sets of true leaves, scoop up the clump, along with a good amount of surrounding soil, and plant out into a small container.
+Once seeds have sprouted and have two sets of true leaves, scoop up the clump, along with a good amount of surrounding soil, and plant into a small container.
 New growth of the young Sceletium tortuosum plant often attracts aphids.
 Go ahead and treat for aphids before the pests become a problem.
 A homemade, soapy spray is an effective means of kanna plant care pest control.

-Seedlings need less water and soil should be allowed to dry out slightly between waterings.
+Seedlings need less water and the soil should be allowed to dry out slightly between waterings.
 Though this plant is not a cactus, when learning how to care for kanna plant, you’ll find that it benefits from similar care.